dhargopala/pico-waveshare-LCD/README.md

 **NOTE: Copy the files in "Pico Micropython directory" to the Raspberry Pi Pico**

+**EDIT: A newer,faster and low memory implementation has been included**

 ## For Binary Images
 * Paste the binary image (eg: QR Code, Barcode) in the same directory on your local machine
 * In binary_image.py change file_name variable to the name of the image